WooCommerce vs Shopify: Which eCommerce Platform is Best For Your Business?

-WooCommerce, on the other hand, is not the content management system for the whole web site as with Shopify.
+Unlike Shopify, WooCommerce is not the content management system used for the entire website.
 WooCommerce is an eCommerce plugin that runs on WordPress.
-As with all WordPress features we’ve discussed so far, the key difference is that the store owner and web developer has complete control over the design, functionality and support of the store.
-When a business owner chooses to use WooCommerce to support their online store, it falls upon them, or their web developer to ensure that the website is built securely and configured correctly to support PCI compliance.
+As such, the store owner or web developer of a WooCommerce store has complete responsibility to ensure the website is built securely and configured correctly to support PCI compliance.

-One of my favourite WordPress security best practices is to utilize a service like CloudFlare that allows web site owners to set up a firewall that restricts access to the domain name or dashboard based on IP address.
-We make sure to configure the firewall to allow the website owner and our web design agency into the backend of the store and block all other entry attempts.
+One of the most effective WordPress security best practices is to use a security service, like Cloudflare.
+This lets you set up a firewall that restricts access to the domain name or dashboard based on IP address.

 WooCommerce vs Shopify: Search Engine Optimization

 SEO is one of the most important strategies for eCommerce stores to attract new customers.
 So, having strong SEO abilities is essential for a good eCommerce store.

 When it comes to SEO performance, WooCommerce and Shopify are totally different.

 There are many cases where website owners switched from one platform to the other and experienced a drop in traffic.
 This doesn’t necessarily mean that one platform offers better SEO results.
 It just means they work differently.
 As such, the same SEO tactics don’t always apply to each platform.